 We believe that, for such tests, the evaluator, or interrogator, should not be a single human or an arbitrary group of humans but rather a scientifically certified entity following a scientifically sound protocol and process so that the conclusions would be rigorous and trustworthy.

-As we have seen throughout this book, compression has played a fundamental role in developing a memory or creating empirical knowledge.
-It is the governing principle and a universal mechanism for identifying an empirical data distribution and organizing the information encoded therein with a structured representation.
-To a large extent, it explains the practice of “artificial intelligence” with deep networks, which is largely inductive in nature.10 An outstanding question for future study is whether compression alone is sufficient to achieve all the higher-level deductive intelligence mentioned above.
+As we have seen throughout this book, compression has played a fundamental role in gaining information or creating empirical knowledge from data.
+It is the governing principle and a universal mechanism for identifying a low-dimensional data distribution and organizing the information encoded therein with a structured representation.
+To a large extent, it explains the current practice of “artificial intelligence” with deep networks, which is largely inductive and Bayesian in nature.10 An outstanding question for future study is whether compression alone is sufficient to achieve all the higher-level deductive intelligence mentioned above.
 In particular, are mathematical abstraction, causal inference, hypothesis generation, and logical reasoning and deduction some kind of extended or transcended forms of compression?
-Is there some fundamental difference between learning data distributions through compression and forming high-level concepts and theories through abstraction?
-Hence we have another open question:
+Is there some fundamental difference between learning data distributions through compression and forming high-level concepts and theories through (mathematical) abstraction?
+Hence we face another open question:

 Is there any difference between compression and abstraction?

-Only by knowing the difference can we possibly attempt to provide a meaningful answer to the question: “Can machines create knowledge proactively via deduction?”
+Only by knowing the difference can we possibly attempt to provide a meaningful answer to the question: “Can machines create knowledge proactively via hypothesizing and deduction?”

-To a large extent, Science—and its associated code book, Mathematics—can be viewed as the most advanced form of intelligence, unique to educated and enlightened humans.
+To a large extent, Science—and its associated code book, Mathematics—can be viewed as the most advanced and effective form of intelligence.
+It is largely deductive in nature and unique to educated and enlightened humans.
 Philosopher Sir Karl Popper once suggested:

 “Science may be described as the art of systematic oversimplification.”